Last Updated: July 24, 2021

 Either way, keeping the software and definitions updated will give you the best chance of being protected from next-generation malware.

 Ultimately, TotalAV couldn’t be easier to use.
 All features are within a few clicks away, its overall layout is intuitive.
-If you’re unsure of a setting or feature there are small explainers and an ‘info on hover’ process when you need to know more.
+If you face any challenges, there are ‘info on hover’ hints when you need to know more.

 Customer support at TotalAV is generally good, allowing you to contact them 24/7 by email, live web chat, and even by phone.

-There is also an extensive knowledge base with articles about protecting your computer and devices in general, guides on how to use the software and Total AV app, and further details about the features.
+There is also an extensive knowledge base with articles about protecting your computer and devices in general.
+Additionally, you can find guides on how to use the software, the Total AV app, and further details about the features.

-There is also an FAQ section where the most common queries they get have been pre-answered, but this does not block you from getting direct support.
+There is also an FAQ section where you can find the most common queries and their answers.

-When we tested the live online chat feature there was no queue at the time.
-We were connected in about a minute.
-The agent was helpful, and it seems to work on a two-pronged process.
+When we tested the live online chat feature, there was no queue at the time.
+A support agent appeared in about a minute.
+He was helpful, and it seems to work on a two-pronged process.

-Ask the support agent a question; if it’s general knowledge they’ll help you right away.
-If it’s more technical you will be passed on to the right department or that agent will spend a few minutes relaying your question and getting back to you.
+Ask the support agent a question; if it’s general knowledge, they’ll help you right away.
+If it’s more technical, the reps will forward you to the right department.
+Otherwise, the agent will spend a few minutes relaying your question and getting back to you.